dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 - His username is @SenorSpacecakes.
 - He has 32 followings.
 - He has 2 followers.
-- He has instagram account with @senorspacecakes.
+- He has an instagram account with @senorspacecakes.
-- He has no posts that looks interesting (for flag).
+- He has no posts that look interesting (for flag).

 After searching for his tweets, we didn't find anything interesting except for his Instagram profile.
-Upon visiting his profile, we discovered the flag in one of his [posts](https://www.instagram.com/senorspacecakes/p/Cs92QmqrkTt/).
+While visiting his profile, we discovered the flag in one of his [posts](https://www.instagram.com/senorspacecakes/p/Cs92QmqrkTt/).

-You can see it below, or simply use incognito mode to avoid logging in and still see his post.
+You can see it below, or simply use incognito mode to avoid logging in and still see his posts.

 ![insta-post](https://i.ibb.co/Pjd0DZ0/image.png)

-To read the flag, you need to reverse the image.
-I'm using Paint to flip the image, and you can view the result here:
+To read the flag, you have to flip the image.
+I use Paint to flip the image, and you can see the result here:

 ![reverse-flag](https://i.ibb.co/yVgjDcy/image.png)